 Image credit: ecoartisticproducts.com

 Although identifying your style is the most crucial step in designing your kitchen, it is important in decorating your kitchen too.
 By doing so, not only will your kitchen reflect your personal style and taste; smart decisions in decoration can also make your kitchen more efficient.
-Your preferred design style will determine the colours, the construction materials, and the placement of items inside your kitchen.
+Your preferred design style will determine the colours of bohemian, the construction materials, and the placement of items inside your kitchen.